lmorg/murex/docs/FAQ.supported-platforms.md

 NetBSD is part of the automated build tests so _murex_ will compile on NetBSD.
 However no functional testing has been conducted on that particular platform.

+## DragonflyBSD

+DragonflyBSD is part of the automated build tests so _murex_ will compile on DragonflyBSD.
+However no functional testing has been conducted on that particular platform.

 ## Windows